RedLanternTech/RLT_TechBook/DoomEmacNotes.md

 | Command | Action |
 | ------- | ------ |
 | space, m, p | Preview (must have pandoc installed) |

+## About This Guide.

+This guide was born out of the the [DistroTube Video](https://odysee.com/@DistroTube:2/doom-emacs-on-day-one-%28learn-these:f?r=YH6b6kkxUbhcWrE3DHyTiQmowYPigoAj) along with posts to Reddit, going though the VI Tutorial, and a desire to learn something new.
+Emacs is one interesting beast and can do so much.
+Also its oddly satisfying to have to use the mouse.
+Heck even the spell checker, I can just move the cursor and hit enter, just wild.
+Anyway, this guide may be wrong to someone but it works for me at the moment.
+Hopefully it will help someone out.

+Thank you and 73's.